Committed to sustainable development

 A crucial aspect of sustainable practices in mining involves comprehensive planning that facilitates a smooth transition to closure once the operation reaches the end of its life of mine.
 This transition should include rehabilitation of the mining site to mitigate environmental impacts, and socio-economic aspects to address the effects of mine closure on surrounding communities.

-In 2010, the Chamber of Mines developed a Mine Closure Framwork which provides fundamental guidelines in this process.
-The Minstry of Mines and Energy, with the assistance of the International Governance Forum, is in the process of developing a Mine Closure Framework that will be implemented at a national level.
+In 2010, the Chamber of Mines developed a Mine Closure Framework which provides fundamental guidelines in this process.
+The Ministry of Mines and Energy, with the assistance of the International Governance Forum, is in the process of developing a Mine Closure Framework that will be implemented at a national level.

 The Chamber also advocates for sustainable development through mining at a national level.
 In support of this, and Government’s goal of economic transformation in Namibia, the industry, through the Chamber of Mines, has created its very own Mining Charter.
 The Mining Charter sets targets on social and economic pillars, with the overall objective to achieve meaningful and broad-based economic empowerment of Namibians in the mining sector.